 It all started with the need to secure the transport layer.
 As we mentioned above, the precursor to TLS was SSL.
 The first versions of SSL were developed in the nineties by Netscape, a company that built one of the early web browsers.

-In 1996, the IETF released a draft of SSL 3.0 in RFC 6101.
+In 1996, the standards organization for the internet — the Internet Engineering Task Force (IETF) — released a draft of SSL 3.0 in RFC 6101.
 The IETF formed a working group to standardize SSL, publishing the results in 1999 as TLS 1.0.
 It was documented in RFC 2246 and the standardization included some changes to the original protocol, as well as the name change.
 These modifications came about as a result of negotiations between Netscape, Microsoft and the IETF working group.

 In 2006, the IETF released RFC 4346, which documents TLS 1.1.
 This version contained new security provisions and a number of other updates.
 Version 1.2 was released just two years later in 2008.
 It included support for authenticated encryption ciphers, a number of changes to how hash functions were used and many other improvements.